melvinru/zoo-puzzle-hub/README.md

 - **Bright & Cheerful Design**: Custom "Candy" color palette, custom typography (Fredoka font), and smooth micro-animations.
 - **Confetti & Particle Effects**: Celebrating every win with colorful animations.
 - **Sound Effects 🔊**: Delightful sound cues for moves, combinations, wins, and losses.
-- **AI Auto-Solver Helper 🤖**: Stuck?
-Let the built-in AI solve the game for you or show you the next best moves.
+- **Auto-Solver Helper 🤖**: Stuck?
+Let the built-in solver play the game for you or show you the next best moves.
 - **Responsive Layout**: Works beautifully on mobile, tablet, and desktop screens.
 - **No Complex Setup**: Pure Vanilla HTML, CSS, and JS.
 No bundlers or heavy dependencies required.